 - and deepens empathy and understanding.

-We experience the dramatic arts through the lens of our relationship with Jesus.
+We experience theatre through the lens of our relationship with Jesus.
 Created in God’s image, we are designed to be creative too.
-Drama allows us to look deeply at the feelings, motivations, ideas, and behaviors of our fellow human beings.
+Theatre allows us to look deeply at the feelings, motivations, ideas, and behaviors of our fellow human beings.

 Theater helps us to examine the full human experience.
 Sometimes that means we portray situations that are different from the wholeness God desires for us.
 We consider student developmental readiness to engage with material, and use the opportunity for conversation that draws us closer to God and each other.